 Keyword overlap tools

-If your real job is search overlap, stop pretending a generic CI suite is a substitute.
+If the job is search overlap, do not talk yourself into buying a generic CI suite.

 Ahrefs

-Ahrefs is still the tool I trust most when the work is:
+Ahrefs is still the cleanest tool here if the work is:

 - backlink inspection